Ruin0x11/modding-opennefia-by-example/src/en/items.md

 behaviors:

 - When generated, it is set up to produce fruits of a random type.
-- Bashing it produces a fruit, if there are any left on the tree.
+- Bashing it produces a single fruit and decrements the fruit count, if there are any fruits left on the tree.
-- The number of fruit left on the tree is added to when the map gets restocked.
+- The number of fruits left on the tree is added to when the map gets restocked.

-The below item definition implements these behaviors with callbacks and event handlers.
+The below item definition implements these behaviors using callbacks and event handlers.
 First, let's take a look at the entire thing, then break down the interesting parts one at a time.